mo7amedashraf98/data_analysis_portfolio/README.md

 # Introduction

 Welcome to my Data Analysis portfolio!
-I'm Mohamed Ashraf, a junior data analyst who's passionate about uncovering insights from data and transforming them into actionable strategies.
+I'm Mohamed Ashraf, a data analyst who's passionate about uncovering insights from data and transforming them into actionable strategies.
 With experience in a wide array of data analysis tools, I strive to provide meaningful solutions to real-world problems.

 # My Toolbox (And more to come):